ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 * `extensions` - Default: `['js', 'css', 'png', 'jpg', 'gif', 'map']` - The file types to add md5 checksums.
 * `prepend` - Default: `''` - A string to prepend to all of the assets.
-Useful for CDN urls like `https://subdomain.cloudfront.net/`
+Useful for CDN URLs like `https://subdomain.cloudfront.net/`
 * `replaceExtensions` - Default: `['html', 'css', 'js']` - The file types to replace source code with new checksum file names.
 * `customHash` - When specified, this is appended to fingerprinted filenames instead